-The 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics - Human Language Technologies (NAACL-HLT 2024) will be held in Mexico City, Mexico from June 16–21, 2024.
+The 2025 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2025) will be held in Albuquerque, New Mexico from April 29–May 4, 2025.

 Dear NAACL members,